yursha/howtos/hw-memory.md

 - alignment

 ## Data can live in memory in:
-- runtime stack
+- Stack (How stack memory is allocated in Linux?
+Is the a maximum limit?)
-- program image, aka static storage area
+- Static program image
 - thread-local area
 - heap.
 Variably sized objects can only be allocated on the heap.